ZrCoin (ZRC) Achieves Market Capitalization of $1.90 Million

 ZrCoin Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as ZrCoin directly using US dollars.
-Investors seeking to acquire ZrCoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase ZrCoin using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as ZrCoin directly using US dollars.
+Investors seeking to acquire ZrCoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ZrCoin using one of the exchanges listed above.

 Receive News & Updates for ZrCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZrCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.